heckeroncrack/Tokens/FAQ.md

 I keep that private as to not guide malicious people into doing the same

 # How much for the tool?
 I'm not going to sell any ""tool"".
-The whole purpose of this project is to bother the ones stealing tokens, not selling a tool so someone can get free tokens.
+The whole purpose of this project is to bother the ones stealing tokens(after we get the tokens), not selling a tool so someone can get free tokens.

 # How to keep your bot token safe
 Please use ENV variables so if some bad actor finds your bot he cannot use your token to nuke your server/other servers